 Equinox, 2019

 Launched in 2019, the design of this app for Equinox members use to check in, book classes, track their physical activity, and manage ancillary services marked an evolution of the visual language, art direction, illustration, and the creation of a new digital design system, all to support Equinox's distinct vision of movement, nutrition, and regeneration.
-I designed key UX flows within the app, developed the component system, and set the design direction of the icon suite.
+I designed key UX flows within the app, developed the component system, and set the design direction of the illustrative icon suite.

 with